 - Wash the faucet so it doesn’t get clogged.

-- Clean the drain to avoid residues to be deposited
+- Clean the drain to avoid residues being deposited

 - Also, clean the plug and the chain.